 Generation Z in the Workplace

-In honor of the upcoming International Youth Day on August 12, we want to celebrate the youth and young adults now entering the global workforce — otherwise known as Generation Z. This year the United Nations selected the theme “Safe Spaces for Youth,” and given the current dialogue around safe and inclusive work spaces, we feel this is the perfect opportunity to look at what the new generation of young workers needs in order to feel safe, respected and supported in the work environment.
+In honor of International Youth Day on August 12, we want to celebrate the youth and young adults now entering the global workforce — otherwise known as Generation Z. This year the United Nations selected the theme “Safe Spaces for Youth,” and given the current dialogue around safe and inclusive work spaces, we feel this is the perfect opportunity to look at what the new generation of young workers needs in order to feel safe, respected and supported in the work environment.

 Managers, team leaders, and recruiters — we encourage you to take note.
 While you may think you’re up to speed on generational diversity research, Generation Z is already making an impact on the workforce.
 Here are some key factors that can help you attract and retain the newest generation of talent: